SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

 The most basic service of any cloud provider is the ability to create and run virtual machines.
 In GCP this service is called [Compute Engine API](https://cloud.google.com/compute/docs/reference/rest/v1).
 A virtual machine allows you to essentially run an operating system that behaves like a completely separate computer.
-There are many reasons why one to use virtual machines:
+There are many reasons for using virtual machines:

-* Virtual machines allow you to scale your operations, essentially giving you access to infinitely many individual computers
+* Virtual machines allow you to scale your operations, essentially giving you access to infinitely many individual computers.

 * Virtual machines allow you to use large-scale hardware.
 For example, if you are developing a deep learning model on your laptop and want to know the inference time for a specific hardware configuration, you can just create a virtual